xuanruiqi/newscheck/README.md

 ## Installation

-You should install this using `pacman` from the AUR (WIP).
+You should install this using `pacman` from the AUR.
 Otherwise you could simply use `cargo` to build the binary.

 ## Commands